zsparal/api-documentation/source/payments/recurring.rst

        .. type:: string
           :required: true

-     - Your profile ID where you creating the payment for, like ``pfl_QkEhN94Ba``.
-You can use the :doc:`Get current profile API </reference/v2/profiles-api/get-profile-me>` if you do not know your profile ID.
+     - Your unique PayPal Website ID.
+Please contact your PayPal account manager to get this identifier.

    * - ``f``

        .. type:: string
           :required: true

-     - An unique session ID for the current payment.
+     - A unique session ID for the current payment.
 It should be different on every page load and can be 32 characters long.
-This ID should be posted to us when you create the actual payment.
+This ID should be posted to us when you create the actual payment via the ``sessionId`` parameter.

 .. warning:: Make sure that your configuration block is above the library ``<script>``-tag.
 Otherwise